England | Scotland | Wales | Northern Ireland | Ireland

 An ECG can be done by appointment in the treatment room, following referral from a doctor.

 We recommend that patients of all ages suffering with chronic respiratory disease (including asthma), chronic heart disease and diabetes have a flu vaccination every year.
 Also, everyone over the age of 65 years is encouraged to have the flu vaccine.
 The nurses run special clinics in October and November by appointment.

 Health checks are offered every five years to eligible patients aged between 40 and 74.
 You will receive a letter inviting you to make an appointment at the practice when your Health Check is due.

 The doctor will assess your joint in a routine appointment.
 He or she will then ask that you make an appointment with one of our doctors who is experienced in administering joint injections.
 This is usually a simple procedure performed in the doctor's consulting room.

-Self-referral is possible or referral can be made via your doctor.
+Referral must be made via your doctor.